ryan4yin/k8s-gitops/README.md

 A known issue too, the v prefix in oci image tags is not supported by Helm nor Flux, see [flux2/issues/3766](https://github.com/fluxcd/flux2/issues/3766) for details.

 To fix the issue, you have to rename the tag to remove the v prefix.

+### Will Flux2 Overwrite My Existing Resources?

+No, flux2 will refuse to deploy if there are existing resources with the same name in the cluster.
+To get flux2 to overwrite the existing resources, you need to delete the existing resources first.

 ## References